thynnine/pysic/doc/Core_f90.rst

     **total_gradient**: double precision  **intent(out)**    *size(3, n_atoms)*
         the calculated bond order gradients :math:`\nabla_\alpha b_i` **total_virial**: double precision  **intent(out)**    *size(6)*
+        the components of the virial due to the bond order gradients
     for_factor: logical  *intent(in)*    *scalar*  *optional*
         a switch for requesting the gradients for a given :math:`i` instead of a given :math:`\alpha`